SeifLabib/website/README.md

 # Outliars ADA Project: ♟️ The Grandmaster's Path

-Listen, we have been using ChatGPT/working for a long time waiting for this moment to come, and here it is!
+# Listen, we have been using ChatGPT/working for a long time waiting for this moment to come, and here it is!
+\n
-So buckle on because this is going to be a long ride.
+# So buckle on because this is going to be a long ride.

 ## Usage
 1. Fork (copy) this repository by clicking the "Fork" button on the top right corner.